awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MongoDB.md

 ```
 After migrating the data to a relational database table using document mode, the data is structured as follows\.
 The data fields in the MongoDB document are consolidated into the` _doc` column\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.MongoDB.html)
 You can optionally set the extra connection attribute `extractDocID` to *true* to create a second column named `"_id"` that acts as the primary key\.
-If you are going to use CDC, set this parameter to *true* except when using Amazon DocumentDB as target\.
+If you are going to use CDC, set this parameter to *true*\.
 In document mode, AWS DMS manages the creation and renaming of collections like this:
 + If you add a new collection to the source database, AWS DMS creates a new target table for the collection and replicates any documents\.
 + If you rename an existing collection on the source database, AWS DMS doesn't rename the target table\.